Sgt. Frog: Manga

 Sgt.
 Frog is published in Japan by Kadokawa Shoten, serialized in the magazine Monthly Shōnen Ace, and was published in English by Tokyopop.
 The manga, first aimed at the older audience (teens/adults) from the first to the seventh volume, was toned down after the anime adaption started (since the TV series was a family show).
 However, the manga still maintains suggestive comedy that only the more mature audiences understand in present volumes.
 Tokyopop initially held the American rights to the Sgt.
 Frog manga until 2011 when the company ceased operations.
 By the time their publication ended, they had published 21 volumes.
 Their release of the manga have censored nipples drawn in some scenes, in order to get away from the OT (Older teen) rating and maintaining its Teen rating.
 Viz Media relicensed the manga for digital release on December 16, 2014.

 To commemorate the 20th anniversary of the series, the November issue of Shōnen Ace announced the launching of a new manga titled Chō Keroro Gunsō UC: Keroro Robo Daikessen (Super Sgt.
 Frog Ultra Cool: Keroro Robo's Epic Climactic Battle) on the next issue, on sale October 26, 2018.
 The manga is created by Yūtarō Shido, while Mine Yoshikizaki being credited as original author.

 Anime

-The anime series started airing on TV Tokyo in 2004 and ended in 2011.
-The anime is produced by Sunrise, NAS, and TV Tokyo and has also been aired on Animax, Cartoon Network Japan, and TXN.
-Seven seasons have been created during its seven-year run.
-Unlike the manga which is aimed at older audiences, the anime adaptation has been toned down to a level suitable for family audiences.

-The anime ran almost year-round, with each season beginning in the first week of April and ending on the last week of March.
-The first season aired on Saturdays, but the show was moved to Fridays for the second and third seasons.
-The show returned to Saturdays for seasons four, five and six, and the final season aired on Sundays.

-The term "Pokopen", and "Pokopenjin" are both derogatory words the Japanese historically used to describe China and its people during the Sino-Japanese Wars; thus, they were changed to "Pekopon" & "Pekoponjin" respectively.

-The first English-language dub of the show to be released was entitled Sergeant Keroro and aired on Animax Asia, a pay TV channel received in multiple countries in Southeast Asia, including Indonesia, Malaysia, the Philippines, Singapore, and Thailand.
-It premiered in 2008.

-In the United States, ADV had previously announced they had acquired exclusive rights to an English dub of Sgt.
-Frog (for $408,000).
-However, on July 4, 2008, it was announced that rights to the English release were transferred to Funimation Entertainment.